-- In 1931, Jane Matilda Bolin was the first African-American woman to graduate from Yale Law School.
-She went on to become the first African-American woman to join the New York City Bar Association, the first to join the New York City Law Department, and the first to serve as a judge in the United States.
+- Jane Matilda Bolin graduated from Yale Law School in 1931 and was the first African American woman ever to do so.
+She went on to become the first African American woman to join the New York City Bar Association, the first to join the New York City Law Department, and the first to serve as a judge in the United States.
 Her judgeship began in 1939 when she was sworn into the bench of the New York City Domestic Relations Court, and she served in this capacity until she retired at the age of seventy.
 Throughout her career, Ms. Bolin remained committed to civil service, and worked closely with the NAACP, serving on its executive committee.

 - Justine Wise Polier was an editor of Volume 37 of the Yale Law Journal and graduated from Yale Law School in 1928.
 Prior to law school, she advocated for labor rights at a woolen mill in Passaic, New Jersey.
 After graduating, she became the first woman to hold a judicial office above magistrate in New York.
 She served for thirty-eight years as a New York State Family Court judge.
 Throughout her career, Polier was seen as a brilliant judge and activist who championed the rights of children and the civil rights of African Americans.
 After retiring from the bench, she served as director of the Juvenile Justice Division of the Children’s Defense Fund.